Karmatsky/Karmatsky/README.md

 # Hi there 👋 I'm Savely

 - 🇷🇺 I live in Yekaterinburg, Russia.
-- 🏫 I'm software engineer student at Ural Federal University | Institute of Radioelectronics and Information Technologies
+- 🏫 I'm software engineer student at Ural Federal University | IRIT-RTF
 - ✉️ You can shoot me an email at s.karmatsky@gmail.com

 ## 🤝 Connect with me